Hungry Happenings

 Refrigerate if using pure white chocolate for 5-10 minutes, freeze if using confectionery coating/candy melts just until the chocolate sets 3-5 minutes.
 If left in for too long, the pieces will crack.

 Note: You'll notice the chocolate shell is fairly thick.
-If your's is not, you may need to repeat the steps above to add a second layer.
+If yours is not, you may need to repeat the steps above to add a second layer.

-Remove molds from refrigerator/freezer.
-Carefully pull on the chocolate releasing it from the mold.
 If it doesn't come out easily, put the mold back for a minute, then try again.

 The best way to stick the two sides of your chocolate balls together is to melt the edges of both halves and stick them together.
-I set a clean baking sheet on my gas stove top, turn on the heat to medium for 30-60 seconds, just long enough to heat the pan.
+I set a clean baking sheet on my gas stove top, and turn on the heat to medium for 30-60 seconds, just long enough to heat the pan.
 Don't overheat the pan or you'll actually burn the chocolate.

 Set one half of your chocolate ball down onto the hot pan allowing the edge to melt a bit, very quickly do the next two steps.